KayMas2808/dsa/HLD.md

 ## Design Approaches:
 1. Bottom up - aligned with OOP
 2. Top down

-## SOLID Principles
-1. Single Responsibility Principle - each class should have only one reason to change
-2. Open Closed Principle - entities should be extensible to extension but closed to modification.
-3. Liskov Substitution Principle - replace superclass object with its subclass object
-4. Interface Segregation Principle - many client specific interfaces is better than one general-purpose interface
-5. Dependency Inversion Principle - high level modules shouldnt depend on low level module

 ## Distributed Transactions
 1. 2 Phase commit